polymathrobotics/socketcan_adapter/README.md

 sudo ip link set up vcan0
 ```

-## Contributing

-We welcome contributions!
-Please see our [contributing guidelines](CONTRIBUTING.md) for details on:
-- Code style and standards
-- Testing requirements
-- Pull request process
-- Issue reporting

-## Changelog

-See [CHANGELOG.md](CHANGELOG.md) for a detailed history of changes.

-## Support

-- 📖 **Documentation**: See individual package READMEs for detailed usage
-- 🐛 **Bug Reports**: Please use GitHub Issues with detailed reproduction steps
-- 💡 **Feature Requests**: Open a GitHub Issue with your use case
-- 📧 **Contact**: engineering@polymathrobotics.com

-## Security

-If you discover a security vulnerability, please send an email to security@polymathrobotics.com.
-All security vulnerabilities will be promptly addressed.

 ## License

 Licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for the full license text.